-Xuhui earned his Bachelor’s degree in Data Science with First Class Honours and Highest Distinction from Beijing Normal-Hong Kong Baptist University, showcasing his commitment to academic excellence.
+Xuhui holds a Master’s degree in Data Science from Vanderbilt University (GPA 3.98/4.0) and a Bachelor’s degree in Data Science with First Class Honours and Highest Distinction from Beijing Normal – Hong Kong Baptist University.

 Vanderbilt University